 For this reason, it’s critical to have a structured approach and the resources available to guide decision making, as well as the type of and the timing of communications.

 Sometimes sales people are left to go-it-alone.
 This can be disastrous.
 Not because the individual does not have the skills required, more so because we are all limited by our own biases and perceptions.
-This is why we train sales people in how to get support even if they ultimately have to go-it-alone.

 - Better trained and informed sales people